Coin flips, poker hands and other crazy ways America settles tied elections

 Thursday's method

-Thursday's drawing between Yancey and Simonds will be decided by tie-breaking procedures laid out in a 1705 Virginia law.
-Both candidates' names will be placed in film canisters inside a blue and white ceramic bowl made by Steven Glass, a local artist.
-A board of elections member will then draw one name, and that person will be declared the new representative.
+Thursday's drawing between Yancey and Simonds was decided by tie-breaking procedures laid out in a 1705 Virginia law.
+Both candidates' names were placed in film canisters inside a blue and white ceramic bowl made by Steven Glass, a local artist.
+A board of elections member then drew Yancey's name, and he was declared the new representative.

-The random drawing will have major repercussions on governing in Virginia.
-If Yancey wins, Republicans will maintain a slim 51-49 majority in the House.
-If Simonds wins, the two major parties will be evenly split and will have to share power.
+The random drawing had major repercussions on governing in Virginia.
+With Yancey's win, Republicans maintained a slim 51-49 majority in the House.
+If Simonds had won, the two major parties would have had to share power.

-House votes
+House votes ... over and over again

 Still, that pales in comparison to the most famous tie in American politics during the presidential election of 1800.
 Thomas Jefferson and his running mate Aaron Burr tied in the Electoral College vote, as the Constitution did not distinguish votes between president and vice president.